lassoid/active_fields/README.md

 [![Github Actions CI](https://github.com/lassoid/active_fields/actions/workflows/main.yml/badge.svg?branch=main)](https://github.com/lassoid/active_fields/actions/workflows/main.yml)

-**ActiveFields** is a _Rails_ plugin that implements the _Entity-Attribute-Value_ (_EAV_) pattern, enabling the addition of custom fields to any model at runtime without requiring changes to the database schema.
+**ActiveFields** is a _Rails_ plugin that implements the _Entity-Attribute-Value_ (_EAV_) pattern, enabling the addition of custom fields to any model at runtime without requiring changes to the database schema or application code.

+It may look similar to other gems like [attr_json](https://github.com/jrochkind/attr_json) or [store_attribute](https://github.com/palkan/store_attribute), but it solves a fundamentally different problem.
+While those tools allow you to add fields without migrations, they still require developer work - you must write code to define each field.

+The main use case of _EAV_ in general, and _ActiveFields_ in particular, is to enable **any application user** (not just developers) to add their own fields.
+Not just without migrations, but without touching the source code at all.
+These are truly data-driven fields that can be created, modified, and managed entirely through your application's interface.

 ## Table of Contents